-All work must be typed and submitted by the assigned deadline on our course schedule.
-No late work will be accepted without prior permission or valid excuse.
+All work must be typed and submitted by the assigned deadline on our course schedule, which is displayed on Moodle.
+No late work will be accepted without prior permission or valid excuse (like My house burned down or I broke my arm).
 Any in-class essays written after the scheduled deadline must be made up during my next available office hours.
-Each out-of-class paper will be penalized a full letter grade for each class period it is late, without any exception, unless you contact me before paper is due to explain your reason for failing to come to class.
+Each out-of-class paper will be penalized a full letter grade for each class period it is late, without any exception, unless you contact me before said paper is due to explain your reason for failing to come to class.